Police search Wisconsin home for motive in Sikh temple shooting

+* Amazon announces plans to expand in Miami with new fulfillment center

-OAK CREEK, Wisconsin Police on Monday searched the apartment of a gunman who killed six people at a Sikh temple in southern Wisconsin, looking for clues to his motive, and news reports identified the shooter as a former U.S. serviceman.
+OAK CREEK, Wisc.
+Aug 6 Police searched the apartment early on Monday of a gunman who killed six people at a Sikh temple in southern Wisconsin, looking for clues to his motive.

-A police officer called to the scene shot dead the gunman before he could fire on more worshippers as they prepared for Sunday services at the temple in the suburb of Oak Creek, south of Milwaukee.
+A policeman called to the scene shot dead the gunman before he could fire on even more worshippers as they prepared for Sunday services at the temple in the suburb of Oak Creek, south of Milwaukee.

 Three other people were in hospital with grave injuries, including another policeman who had responded to the scene.